samanthaortiz/code-samples/README.md

 Full Stack Code Samples by Samantha Ortiz - Full Stack Engineer.

 *NOTE: This repository is for code demonstration only.
-This is not a fully functioning appliction, as it contains only portions of the main application.*
+This is not a fully functioning appliction, as it contains only portions of the original application.*

 ### JS and Frontend
 The frontend and JavaScript folder contains portions of a larger React/Redux application, Here We Go.
 Below are the files with explainations of their functionalities.